‘Girls Next Door’ Star Holly Madison And Pasquale Rotella Are Officially Divorced

 “Holly and Pasquale had been having trouble for some time,” the source said.
 “This wasn’t a sudden decision.
 They had a lot in common, but they were also very different people.”

-After separating from Rotella, Madison left Las Vegas, where she had forged a new life as a showgirl after leaving Hollywood, complete with her own reality show spinoff called Holly’s World, to start again in Los Angeles.
+After separating from Rotella, Madison left Las Vegas — where she had forged a new life as a showgirl after leaving Hollywood, complete with her own reality show spinoff called Holly’s World — to start again in Los Angeles.

 Madison found fame as one of the Girls Next Door, which ran from 2005 to 2010, and as one of Hugh Hefner’s girlfriends.
 She has stayed close to her co-star Bridget Marquardt, who was one of her bridesmaids at her wedding.
 Her other co-star, Kendra Wilkinson, just finalized her own divorce from husband Hank Baskett, as The Inquisitr reported.